ajstarna/SemaPhoR/Src/README.md

 - Creates and evaluates some simple baseline clusterings, such as putting together words with identical definitions and first letters.

 ./script_AlignmentValues.py [-d]
-- Creates alignment value files for each pair of Alongquian languages.
+- Creates alignment value files for each pair of Algonquian languages.
 They will be read in later on, when featurizing the pairs.

 ./script_GeneralModel.py [-d]
 - Creates the general SVM model, using the Polynesian file as training data.